urazzaq/php-interview/README.md

 [http://git-scm.com/][git].

 We use a number of PHP tools to initialize and test php-interview.
-You must have [PHP][php] installed, with the PHP executible file available on your PATH.
+You must have [PHP][php] installed, with the PHP executable file available on your PATH.
 This project was developed using PHP 7.0.x.

 We also use the [Composer][composer] dependency manager for managing dependencies on 3rd-party libraries.
 You can follow the [instructions on the Composer website](https://getcomposer.org/doc/00-intro.md#introduction) for installing on either [OSX/Linux](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-osx) or [Windows](https://getcomposer.org/doc/00-intro.md#installation-windows).
-We recommned following the instructions to install Composer globally.
+We recommend following the instructions to install Composer globally.

 ### Fork and Clone php-interview